Looking for the best places to stay in Manila? Check below our guide on the best areas to stay in the capital of the Philippines

 It tends to rain quite a bit more in the Philippines, in general, during June through October, while September and October see a rise in frequency of typhoons.
 Typhoons rarely are a troublesome phenomenon in Manila, however.
 Nevertheless, you can expect an increase in the amount of rainfall, and perhaps some gusty winds which are strong enough to blow your umbrella inside out and back again.

 April and May are the hottest months in the Philippines.
 Temperatures tend to rise up in Manila to 30 degrees centigrade (85F) and well beyond.
 Often, it can prove to be stiflingly hot and humid in Manila due to the air pollution.
 You can expect temperatures to rise to as high as 38 centigrade (just over 100F) or even higher on occasion.
+Make sure you pack with light clothes like tops, sandals and something to protect your head, use sunscreen often.

 Most tourists have a preference for January and February in terms of when to visit the Philippines.
 Those months are the coolest of the entire year and the humidity levels drop to somewhat more palatable levels.